pointo1d/tease/README.md

 ### Update Pattern

 As a _QA Engineer_, I want to be able to update previously registered test pattern, typically to add/remove associated sub-patterns, in order to correctly attribute recorded evidence.

+Note that deletion of a test (sub-)pattern requires that records attributed with the soon-to-be deleted pattern are re-allocated to a different sub-pattern.

 ### Retrieve Record